Metrashev/budget-manager/README.md

 https://futurestud.io/blog/how-to-build-nodegyp-to-run-bcrypt-on-windows

 ## Run
+Go to the mongodb directory and run `mongod.exe`

 Go to the api folder and run the node.js server: `node app.js`

+Go to the app folder and run `python -m SimpleHTTPServer 80`

 Then, open your browser on `http://localhost/path/app/`